MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-showastree-property.md

 ## Remarks

-To enable the tree view, in addition to setting **ShowAsTree** property, you must also set the **IndentationColumn** property.
-This property specifies an integer data type field in the source table.
-This field is used to control the indentation of records in the list.
+To enable the tree view, you must also set the **IndentationColumn** property.
+This property specifies an integer data type field in the source table or variable.
+This field controls which records are indented and by how much.

 Optionally, you can set the **TreeInitialState** property to specify whether the list displays as collapsed or expanded when the list page opens in the client.